Sports in Canada: Lacrosse

 The First Nations began playing the sport more than 500 years ago.
-Today lacrosse not only remains an integral part of Indigenous culture, but is played by tens of thousands of people across Canada and the north eastern United States.
+Today lacrosse not only remains an integral part of Indigenous culture, but is played by tens of thousands of people across Canada and the United States.
 From its origin as 'The Creator's Game' to the healthy popularity of the modern game, lacrosse has survived the test of time after treading down a long, controversial path that led it to become recognized as Canada's official national summer sport.

 The Canadian Lacrosse Association, founded in 1925, is the governing body of lacrosse in Canada.
 It conducts national junior and senior championship tournaments for men and women in both field and box lacrosse.
 It also participated in the inaugural World Indoor Lacrosse Championship in 2003.
-As of 2018, the only active professional lacrosse league in Canada is the National Lacrosse League, which plays an indoors variation of the game known as box lacrosse.
+As of 2018, the only active professional lacrosse league in Canada is the National Lacrosse League, which plays a variation of the game known as box lacrosse.
 A total of five of the league's thirteen franchises are located in Canada: the Vancouver Warriors, Calgary Roughnecks, Saskatchewan Rush, Toronto Rock, and Halifax Thunderbirds.
 The 2006 World Lacrosse Championship was held in London, Ontario.
 Canada beat the United States 15–10 in the final to break a 28-year U.S. winning streak.
 One of the best lacrosse players of all time, Gary Gait was born in Victoria, British Columbia and has won every possible major lacrosse championship.
 Great achievements in Canadian Lacrosse are recognized by the Canadian Lacrosse Hall of Fame.

-Team sports
+Popular team sports

+Canada's most popular team sports, besides hockey and lacrosse: